-- 5.6 Annually, a five-year Capital Improvement Plan (CIP) will be developed consistent with the Capital Improvement Element (CIE) of the County's Comprehensive Plan and in compliance with Florida Statutes regarding growth management.
+- 5.5 Use of impact fees shall be reviewed annually as part of the budget process and in compliance with adopted impact fee ordinance as amended. - Annually, a five-year Capital Improvement Plan (CIP) will be developed consistent with the Capital Improvement Element (CIE) of the County's Comprehensive Plan and in compliance with Florida Statutes regarding growth management.
 Capital improvement needs related to the County's Comprehensive Plan will be assessed at least annually.
 The five-year CIP shall be adopted by a Resolution of the Board of County Commissioners. - 5.7 Annual updates of the Capital Improvement Plan (CIP) shall be coordinated between the County's Budget Officer and the Department of Growth Management for those aspects of the CIP related to the County's Comprehensive Plan to ensure synchronization with the County's budget process and compliance with Florida Statutes regarding growth management. - 5.8 If additions or deletions to the adopted Capital Improvement Plan (CIP) are needed more frequently than annually, these changes shall be by a Resolution of the Board of County Commissioners amending the annually adopted Capital Improvements Program Resolution and action taken to insure compliance with Florida Statutes regarding growth management. - 5.9 A fiscal impact operating analysis must be prepared for each item contained within the Capital Improvement Plan for the period covered in the Plan.
 Future operating, maintenance, and replacement costs associated with the new capital improvement will be forecast, matched to available revenue sources, and included in future operating budgets.
-Such information will also include any savings. - 5.10 The County will make all capital improvement expenditures in accordance with the Capital Improvement Plan. - 5.11 The first year of the 5-year Capital Improvement Plan (CIP) will be used as the basis for formal fiscal year appropriations during the annual budget process.
+Such information will also include any savings. - 5.10 The County will make capital improvement expenditures in accordance with the Capital Improvement Plan. - 5.11 The first year of the 5-year Capital Improvement Plan (CIP) will be used as the basis for formal fiscal year appropriations during the annual budget process.
 Appropriations made in prior years for which expenditures have not occurred nor projects completed, will be reevaluated for inclusion in CIP and appropriation in new fiscal year. - 5.12 Each Capital Improvement Plan budget will include a reserve for contingency for each project, if appropriate.
 The reserve should generally be between 10%-15% of the estimated project cost.